NoMo House / Act 1

 A good trail is accessible throughout the day and its quality is measured by the diversity of experiences.
 T100 is known for its variety and mix of city events and wilderness.

-By improving the existing recreational infrastructure we not only integrate the desert back into the city, forming the new hybrid of an engaging ‘terrain park’, but we can also open the housing up to a fresh network of mobility designed for the active and exploring pedestrian.
+By improving the existing recreational infrastructure we not only integrate the desert back into the city, forming the new hybrid of an engaging ‘terrain park’, but we can also open previously internalized housing up to a fresh network of mobility designed for the pedestrian.

 NoMo House / Act 1 is an example of how this re-mapping of the trails can incrementally reintegrate the suburban fabric through a simple shift in the permutation of pubic and private space toward a more immersive and playful urban arrangement.